pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 Note that different machines may have the same physical interface name, but different MAC addresses, so it's not typical that interface tags carry over from one machine to the next -- so auto complete menus will be sparse or non-existent most of the time for these tag types.

+*** how to remove and delete network interface tags
 <a href="#heading--remove-and-delete-network-interface-tags"><h4 id="heading--remove-and-delete-network-interface-tags">Remove and delete network interface tags</h4></a>

 To remove a tag from a network interface, use the following procedure: